 There's no need to postpone vaccination if your child has a minor illness, such as a cough or a cold with no temperature.

-What if I miss the 4-in-1 pre-school booster vaccination appointment?
+What if your child misses their 4-in-1 pre-school booster appointment

-It's best for children to be vaccinated at the right age, as they're then protected against serious diseases as early in life as possible.
+It's best for children to be vaccinated at the right age, as they're then protected against serious infections as early in life as possible.

 But do not worry if your child missed having the 4-in-1 pre-school booster first time around.
 It's never too late to have it.